powersync-ja/powersync-docs/README.md

 ### Publishing Changes

-Install our Github App to auto propagate changes from your repo to your deployment.
-Changes will be deployed to production automatically after pushing to the default branch.
-Find the link to install on your dashboard.
+Changes will be deployed to production automatically after pushing to the `docs` branch.

 #### Troubleshooting